 Society employees are required to participate in the Ontario Municipal Employee Retirement System (OMERS), with employer and employee sharing premiums equally.

-Mileage rates are paid to staff who use their own car on Employer business shall be on the following basis:
+Mileage rates are paid to staff who use their own car on Employer business.

 Time Away Day (TAD):

 Employees participate in a compressed work week in order to receive one seven (7 hour) day off in a five week period.

 The Society offers employees membership in Canadian Automobile Association (CAA) plus membership plan.